 - Leaving a generous distance between them and the cars in front of them

-Duty of Care Doctrine
+Elderly Drivers Must Uphold Their Duty of Care

 Tort law specifies that if four criteria are met, the victim of a personal injury has the basis for possibly holding the at-fault party liable for damages resulting from the injury.
+To prove that someone else’s negligence was the cause of your accident, we will prove the four elements of negligence, which include:

 An Indianapolis elderly driver lawyer from Sevenish Law Firm, P.C. may be able to investigate the cause of your accident and look for evidence to prove that the elderly person who caused your accident may have failed to uphold their duty of care.
-Call our team at (317) 636-7777 for a free case review.

 If you file a claim or lawsuit against an elderly driver who caused an accident that may have led to you becoming injured, you may be eligible to recover damages resulting from your injury.